BCCDC-PHL/hcv-nf/README.md

 - path to the full length HCV reference database
 - path to reference database that have core side extraced
 - path to reference database that have ns5b side extraced
-- path to directory containing the BLAST `nt` database
+- path to directory containing the BLAST `core_nt` database
 - outdir directory to store the results